-Offer: The Ross Vet Articulation Partner Scholarship for Hispanic Serving Institutions (APS- HSI), is offered to students who have graduated (or, in the process of graduating) from a signed articulation agreement partner that is recognized as an HSI.
+Offer: The Ross Vet Articulation Partner Scholarship for Hispanic Serving Institutions (HSI), is offered to students who have graduated (or, in the process of graduating) from a signed articulation agreement partner that is recognized HSI.

 Award Amount: Total value of the scholarship is equal to one total semester of tuition which is currently \$24,044.
 Total scholarship value is a fixed value based on the current tuition rate at the time the student matriculates into Ross Vet.
 Awards will be given in three equal installments over three total semesters starting with their first semester of enrollment in the Doctor of Veterinary Medicine (DVM).
+Vet Prep will receive the scholarship funds for tuition upon successful completion of the Vet Prep program and matriculation into their first semester in the DVM program.